-A recent study published in the Annals of Emergency Medicine found that misuse and abuse of Imodium is on the rise.
-The study’s authors wrote “our data are consistent with national poison center data, which demonstrated a 71% increase in calls related to intentional loperamide exposures from 2011 through 2014.”
+A recent study published in the Annals of Emergency Medicine found that misuse and abuse of Imodium are on the rise.
+The study’s authors wrote, “our data are consistent with national poison center data, which demonstrated a 71% increase in calls related to intentional loperamide exposures from 2011 through 2014.”

 They cited the following reasons why this abuse is becoming so prevalent: “loperamide’s accessibility, low cost, over-the-counter legal status, and lack of social stigma associated with its use contribute to its potential for abuse.”

 For those that are struggling with opiate addiction and are either not able to find or afford their drug of choice or are struggling with the symptoms of withdrawal as they attempt to stop using it, taking loperamide seems like a simple way to obtain their goals.